samcottle/freecodecamp/notes/javascript.md

 Similar logic can be used to get the second/third/fourth/nth to last character of a string.

 ### Arrays
-Same as for other programming languages, arrays store several pieces of data in one place.
+Arrays store several pieces of data in one place.
 Arrays fit between square brackets `[` and `]`.
 Example: `var sandwich = ["peanut butter", "jelly", "bread"]`.

 Can nest an array within an array, which is referred to as a *multi-dimensional array*.
 Example: `[["Bulls", 23], ["White Sox", 45]]`
-Can get confusing when trying to access data in this situation.
-Here's an example:
+Accessing data in this situation can get a bit messy, for example:
 ```
 var arr = [
   [1,2,3],